 - Meet with a career coach to discuss your interests, skills, and values, and how they relate to your major or career choice.

-- Take a career-related assessment tool and begin to identify career options.
+- Take a career-related assessment and start to identify career options.

-- Get involved in on-campus clubs and organizations that interest you.
+- Get involved in on-campus clubs and organizations.

 - Participate in community service activities.

-Do What You Are by Tieger, Barron, and Tieger
+- Do What You Are by Paul D. Tieger, Barbara Barron-Tieger